zhartman86/MathfinderBot/README.md

 `Delete`: Any character name listed in char-name will be deleted.
 It will prompt you to confirm this deletion.

+`game`

+If left blank, it will default to Pathfinder.
+Any other options are purely experimental, and not well supported at the current time.

 **EVAL**

 usage: